aces/Loris/modules/mri_violations/test/TestPlan.md

 2. Click on link under `PatientName` column, should go to DICOM Archive for the patient if permission `Across all sites view DICOM Archive module and pages` is granted.
+3. Click on the question mark on the rigth upper side of the windows and ensure that the help content about MRI Protocol Check Violation is showing up.

 ## Functionality tested by automated testing
 1. Ensure that the module loads only when a user has appropriate permissions.